 In Milan, Luini is an institution in itself.
-Located just a stone’s throw from the Duomo, this gourmet shop serves some of the best ‘panzerotti ‘ (small folded fried pizza dough stuffed with cheese, tomato or different ingredients) in town from 1888.
-Locals and visitors alike love intertwining a business meeting or a pause from one shop to another with a quick stop in discovery of Luini’s flavours, both in their salty or sweet version.
+Located just a stone’s throw from the Duomo, this gourmet shop serves some of the best ‘panzerotti ‘ (small folded fried pizza dough stuffed with cheese, tomato, or different ingredients) in town from 1888.
+Locals and visitors alike love intertwining a business meeting or a pause from one shop to another with a quick stop in discovery of Luini’s flavours, both in their savoury or sweet version.
 Either you opt to go for a traditional tomato and mozzarella combination or for seasonal ingredients, you will be spoilt for choice.

 2. Maido - Street Food From Japan

 Those who feel curious to satisfy their lunch crave with a light and nourishing delicacy from Japan should definitely try the newly opened Maido.
 Located under the shade of Arco della Pace, this cosy small restaurant serves cartoon-like delicacies from the Far East such Okonomiyaki, is sort of savoury pancake cooked on a griddle and traditionally served at festivals and events, accompanied by miso soup and traditional drinks.
 All creations by Maido can be savoured in the restaurant or on the go.

 3. Sorry Mama - Lasagne on the Go